Primitiv

 • build writes the contract.
 Run locally while authoring; run in CI on main after merge.

-• verify only exits with a status.
-Run in CI on every PR — it does not write the contract, so it won't leave drift behind.
+• verify only exits with a status — it doesn't write the contract, so it won't leave drift behind.
+Run in CI on every PR.

-Treating verify as a required status check is the cleanest way to keep the contract honest.
+Treating verify --strict as a required status check is the cleanest way to keep the contract honest.

 On this page